 Hong Kong police arrest media tycoon Jimmy Lai on illegal assembly charges

-Friday, 28 February 2020 () Hong Kong police arrested publishing tycoon Jimmy Lai, an outspoken critic of Beijing, and two other pro-democracy activists on Friday on charges of illegal assembly, drawing condemnation from international rights groups.
+Friday, 28 February 2020 () Hong Kong: Hong Kong police arrested publishing tycoon Jimmy Lai, an outspoken critic of Beijing, and two other pro-democracy activists on Friday on charges of illegal assembly, drawing condemnation from international rights groups.
+Lai, a self-made millionaire who has made financial contributions to Hong Kong's pro-democracy movement and has been a target of criticism for mainland Chinese media, was picked up by police at his house, Cable TV and TVB News reported.
+Apple Daily, one of the publications under media company Next Digital in which Lai is non-executive chairman,...

-BEIJING — Hong Kong bookseller Gui Minhai has just been sentenced to 10 years in Chinese prison, in what some say is a warning from Beijing that acts of resistance will be strictly punished.

-CNN reports that 55-year-old Gui was put on trial by a court in Ningbo for "providing intelligence"...
+Hopefully, this man living in one of China's "coffin houses" doesn't suffer from claustrophobia.
+As the Wuhan coronavirus spreads, Simon Wong, a Hong Kong resident, is just one of the many people whose..